 Neruomodulation – Several neuromodulation techniques are proving to be very effective for intractable migraine.
 These include single pulse transcranial magnetic stimulation (sTMS), vagus nerve stimulation (VNS), supraorbital stimulation, or external trigeminal nerve stimulation (e-TNS), and occipital nerve stimulation (ONS).
 These therapies have been proven to be safe and have very minimal side effects.

 SphenoCath Procedure – Also called Sphenopalatine Ganglion Electrical Stimulation, this procedure involves administering Lidocaine through the nasal cavity to the Sphenopalatine Ganglion (SPG) nerve bundle.
 The lidocaine blocks the pain coming from the SPG nerve bundle and the migraine is eliminated.

 Intravenous Propofol – This anesthetic causes sleepiness and relaxation, but has had great success as a treatment for intractable migraines.
 In one study, 63 of 77 participants who had intractable migraine reported that their migraines were completely gone.

 Ketamine – This general anesthetic is commonly used to treat depression.
-However, a study published in JAMA Psychiatry in April 2017, found that of the 62 participants, nearly 75 percent reported improvement in the intensity of their migraine after a three to seven day inpatient treatment course.
+However, a study published in Regional Anesthesia & Pain Medicine in November 2018, found that of the 61 participants, over 75 percent reported improvement in the intensity of their migraine after a five day inpatient treatment course.